Wilmette, Illinois

 Wilmette is a village in Cook County, Illinois, United States.
-Bordering Lake Michigan, Kenilworth, Winnetka, Skokie, Northfield, Glenview, and Evanston, Illinois, it is located 14 mi north of Chicago's downtown district.
-Wilmette had a population of 28,170 at the 2020 census.
-The first and only Baháʼí House of Worship in North America is located in Wilmette.
-Wilmette is also home to Central Elementary School and Romona Elementary School, both recent recipients of the National Blue Ribbon award bestowed by the U.S. Department of Education.
+It is located on Lake Michigan about 14 mi north of the Chicago Loop.
+The village had a population of 28,170 at the 2020 census.

+The first and only Baháʼí House of Worship in North America is located in the village.
+Wilmette borders the communities of Kenilworth, Winnetka, Skokie, Northfield, Glenview, and Evanston, Illinois.